 Valor Memorial Park, 1120 Farrow Parkway, The Market Common, Myrtle Beach.
 Valor Park, at The Market Common, in Myrtle Beach.
 Oct.
 12 & 13; and Nov.
-9 & 10 - "Waccamaw Arts and Crafts Guild's 47th year of Art in the Park".
+9 & 10, 2019 - "Waccamaw Arts and Crafts Guild's 47th year of Art in the Park".
 We will have over 50 artists from the East Coast and as far away as Tennessee with about 15 of those artists from our local area.
-Typical art will include Paintings, Woodworking, Photography, Jewelry, Fabric, Glass, Metal, Pottery and Stone.
-Contact: JoAnne Utterback at 843/446-3830 or
+Typical art will include Paintings, Woodworking, Photography, Jewelry, Fabric, continued on Page 38